"Better built" since 1986 Products that work the first

 Dual Circuit Board Design for maximum isolation, circuit separation & redundancy.

-Our pages are designed to fit a standard 1024 x 768 screen dimension
+Our pages are designed to fit a standard 1024 x 768 browser window

-If you see me without scrolling to the right then your browser window is too large for the proper alignment of information menus.
+If you see me without scrolling to the right then your browser window is too wide for the proper alignment of information menus.

 Click on your browser window button which should decrease the size.
 Then grab the right border and move until the sides are lined up correctly.